UEE22011 - certificate II In Electrotechnology (Career Start) BRISBANE

 ABOUT THE COURSE

-- This qualification covers competencies for work entry program providing grounding in safety and basic skills and knowledge for work in any electrotechnology discipline.
+- The Certificate II in Electrotechnology qualification covers competencies for work entry program providing grounding in safety and basic skills and knowledge for work in any electrotechnology discipline.

 - This course will help you get a foot in the door and practical experience alongside an electrician to decide if this is the right career path for you and most importantly to be job-ready for an apprenticeship.
 We will teach you all the essential skills so you will be confident to approach employers and will stand out from other potential apprentices looking for a position at a company.